 What is Guignardia leaf spot?
-Guignardia leaf spot is a common fungal leaf spot that affects vining plants such as Boston ivy and Virginia-creeper.
-The pathogen that causes Guignardia leaf spot also causes a leaf spot and fruit rot of grape called black rot.
+Guignardia leaf spot is a common fungal leaf disease that affects vining plants such as Boston ivy and Virginia-creeper.
+The fungus that causes Guignardia leaf spot also causes a leaf spot and fruit rot of grape called black rot.

 What does Guignardia leaf spot look like?
-Symptoms of Guignardia leaf spot include roughly circular, or sometimes angular, ¼ to ½ inch diameter dead spots on affected leaves.
+Symptoms of Guignardia leaf spot include roughly circular, or sometimes angular (i.e., straight-edged), ¼ to ½ inch diameter dead spots on affected leaves.
 Spots often have a purple-red border, and the centers may eventually fall out.
 Young leaves are more susceptible to infection than mature leaves.
-If infections occur before leaves fully expand, leaves can become puckered and distorted.
-Within individual leaf spots, a diffuse ring of black dots (reproductive structures of the pathogen) is typically visible.
+If infections occur before leaves have fully expanded, leaves can become puckered and distorted.
+Within the spots, a diffuse ring of black dots (reproductive structures of the fungus) is typically visible.

 Where does Guignardia leaf spot come from?
-Guignardia leaf spot is caused by the fungus Guignardia bidwellii, which survives in leaf litter.
+Guignardia leaf spot is caused by the fungus Phyllosticta ampelicida (formerly Guignardia bidwellii), which survives in leaf litter.
 Spores of the fungus are produced under cool, moist conditions and can be dispersed by wind or splashing water.

 How do I save a plant with Guignardia leaf spot?
 DO NOT panic!
 Guignardia leaf spot is most often a cosmetic disease, making an affected plant look a little ragged, but not killing the plant.
-Only occasionally will the disease be more severe, and defoliation may result.
+Only occasionally will the disease be more severe, resulting in defoliation.

 For more information on Guignardia leaf spot: Contact your county Extension agent.